Joshua Epstein (violinist): Chamber music

 The Bartholdy String Quartet was founded in 1968 by a group of young musicians performing and teaching at music academies in the German cities of Karlsruhe and Würzburg.
 When an accident forced their original viola player to resign, the group's first violinist, Jörg-Wolfgang Jahn, decided to change instruments.
 Thus the Bartholdy Quartet was in need of a first violinist.
 In 1972, Epstein traveled to Linkenheim, near Karlsruhe, to meet with them.
 With Jahn playing viola, Annemarie Dengler-Speermann as the group's cellist, Max Speermann as second violin and Epstein as the new primarius, they toured throughout Europe, North America and the near east to great acclaim.
 The group worked together from 1972 until 1978, earning the Deutscher Schallplattenpreis and the Grand Prix du disque for their recordings of Mendelssohn and Schubert.

 Later, from 1988 until 1993, Epstein served as musical director of the Saarbrücker Kammermusiktage, an annual chamber music festival in Saarbrücken.

 Teaching

 Joshua Epstein's violin teaching was influenced by the Hungarian violinist André Gertler and by the Feldenkrais Method.
 Among his many teaching positions, Epstein has served as Professor of Violin at the University of Music Würzburg (1974–1978), Conservatoire de Strasbourg (1994–2005), the Hochschule für Musik Saar (1978–present) and the Dokuz Eylul University State Conservatory in Izmir, Turkey (2012-2018).
 Epstein has given masterclasses in cities around the world, including Italy, Belgium, France (Moulin d'Andé), Turkey, South Korea, et al.

-Epstein is the director of the annual International Summer Academy Schwetzingen-Worms, an annual two-week music festival and master class founded in 2003.
+Epstein was the director of the annual International Summer Academy Schwetzingen-Worms, a two-week summer music festival and master class which took place from 2003 until 2023.